-To communicate urgent or important matters that all targeted users should read, consider skipping the notification step of a campaign.
+To communicate urgent or important matters that all targeted users should read, consider both declaring the campaign as urgent, to avoid delays in the delivery, and skipping the notification step of a campaign.
 Instead of displaying a notification, the first (and usually the only) question of the campaign is displayed right away on the screen of the end user.
 Thus, by saving the end user an unnecessary click to accept the campaign, the campaign cannot be rejected and its message is more likely to be read.